 We would recommend either Xero Expenses or Dext (formerly ReceiptBank) to make that really easy, because you can give an access to all of the members of your team who are out-and-about so that they can take photos and submit their expenses straightaway.
 It just makes things really easy.

-And obviously for business owners too.
-We would also suggest that you keep a very clear mileage log, so make sure that you keep a note as you go of where you’re going, why you’re going, when you went, and what the mileage was.
-We like MileIQ, which we talked about way back in Episode 30, so do have a look at that.
-But there are others; the beauty of MileIQ is that it dovetails beautifully with Xero and with Quickbooks, so it makes it really simple, again.
+For business owners we would suggest that you keep a very clear mileage log, so make sure that you keep a note as you go of where you’re going, why you’re going, when you went, and what the mileage was.
+We like MileIQ to help, which can bolt on to your bookkeeping system.
+But there are others; the beauty of MileIQ is that it dovetails beautifully with Xero and with Quickbooks, so it makes it really simple.

 If the Revenue do enquire into expenses, they can go back six years.
 They can charge interest and penalties.
 It can get really onerous.